Information Security Guideline

 Introduction

-Create a Case Log
+Begin a Case Log

 - Maintain the chain of custody and keep an accurate record.

-Securing a Computer as Evidence
+Securing a Physical Device as Evidence

 - If the computer is ‘ON’ and the screen is blank (or screensaver is displayed), move the mouse or press the spacebar to display the active image on the screen.
 Photograph the screen after the image appears.